-In its statement of case the applicant sought the following relief:
+In its statement of case the Applicant sought the following relief:

-'Reinstatement or payment for unfair dismissal compensation sought is for a period of six (6) months at P900.00 per month totaling P5 400 plus humiliation costing P4 000, all totaling P9 400.00.'
+"Reinstatement or payment for unfair dismissal Compensation sought is for a period of six (6) months at P900.00 per month totaling P5,400 plus humiliation costing P4,000, all totaling P9,400.00".

-In its written final submissions the applicant sought further relief in the following terms:
+In its written final submissions the Applicant sought further relief in the following terms:

-- 1. An order declaring the instruction of the respondent to the applicant to undergo an HIV test as unlawful, because it violates the applicant's constitutional right to privacy as enshrined by s 9(1). - 2.
-An order declaring the respondent's decision to terminate the applicant's contract of employment on the basis that she might have HIV as discrimination on the basis of disability contrary to s23, of the Employment Act and s 15(2) (of the constitution) and that such discrimination constitutes a denial of equal protection of the law as enshrined by s 3 of the constitution as well as degrading treatment alternatively inhumane and degrading treatment contrary to a 7(1) of the constitution.
+1. An order declaring the instruction of the Respondent to the Applicant to undergo an HIV test as unlawful, because it violates the Applicant's constitutional right to privacy as enshrined by Section 9(1).

+- 2. An order declaring the Respondent's decision to terminate the Applicant's contract of employment on the basis that he might have HIV as discrimination on the basis of disability contrary to Section 23, of the Employment Act and Section 15(2) (of the constitution) and that such discrimination constitutes a denial of equal protection of the law as enshrined by Section 3 of the Constitution as well as degrading treatment alternatively inhumane and degrading treatment contrary to Section 7(1) of the Constitution. - 3.
+An order declaring that failure by the Respondent to provide pre-test counseling and post test counseling by the Respondent constitutes degrading treatment contrary to Section 7(1)

-- 3. An order declaring that failure by the respondent to provide pre-test counseling and post test counseling by the respondent constitutes degrading treatment contrary to s 7(1). - 4.
-An order directing the respondent to reinstate the applicant and pay her six months compensation.
+4. An order directing the Respondent to reinstate the Applicant and pay her 6 months compensation.

-I have already found that the termination of the contract of employment of the applicant on 19 October 2002 was unlawful and or wrongful on a number of grounds, namely, for want of procedural and substantive fairness and that her dismissal for refusing to undergo an HIV test as instructed by the respondent violated her right to dignity and liberty.
+I have already found that the termination of the contract of employment of the Applicant on the 19th of October 2002 was unlawful and or wrongful on a number of grounds, namely, for want of procedural and substantive fairness and that her dismissal for refusing to undergo an HIV test as instructed by the Respondent violated her right to dignity and liberty.

-The remedies this court can give if it has found the dismissal unlawful and or wrongful are provided in s 19(1) of the Trade Disputes Act (Cap 48:02), which provides that:
+The remedies this Court can give if it has found the dismissal unlawful and or wrongful are provided in Section 19(1) of the Trade Disputes Act, which provides that:

-'19(1) In any case, where the Court determines that an employee has been wrongfully dismissed or disciplined the Court may, subject to its discretion to make any other order which it considers just -

-- in the case of wrongful dismissal, order reinstatement of the employee, with or without compensation, or order compensation in lieu of reinstatement; or - (b) in the case of wrongful disciplinary action, order the payment of such compensation as it considers just;
+- "Section 19 (1) In any case where the Court determines that an employee has been wrongfully dismissed or disciplined the Court may, subject to its discretion to make any other order which it considers just - - (a) in the case of wrongful dismissal, order reinstatement of the employee, with or without compensation, or order compensation in lieu of reinstatement; or

-Provided that -

-- (i) compulsory reinstatement as a remedy for wrongful dismissal should only be considered - (a) where the termination was found to be unlawful, or motivated on the grounds of sex, trade union membership, trade union activity, the lodging of a complaint or grievance, or religious, tribal or political affiliation; or - (b) where the employment relationship has not irrevocably broken down; and - (ii) in a case where reinstatement is ordered, any compensation ordered shall not exceed the actual pecuniary loss suffered by the employee as a result of wrongful dismissal, and in any other case, any compensation ordered shall not exceed six months' monetary wages.'
+- (b) in the case of wrongful disciplinary action, order the payment of such compensation as it considers that: Provided that - - (i) compulsory reinstatement as a remedy for wrongful dismissal should only be considered - (a) where the termination was found to be unlawful, or motivated on the grounds of sex, trade union membership, trade union activity, the lodging of a complaint or grievance, or religious, tribal or political affiliation; or - (b) where the employment relationship has not irrevocably broken down; and - (ii) in a case where reinstatement is ordered, any compensation ordered shall not exceed the actual pecuniary loss suffered by the employee as a result of wrongful dismissal, and in any other case, any compensation ordered shall not exceed six months' monetary wages.

 Section 19(1) makes it clear that reinstatement is a discretionary remedy.
-It can only be considered where the termination was found to be unlawful or motivated on the grounds of sex, trade union membership, trade union activity, the lodging of a complaint or a grievance, or religious, tribal or political affiliation, or where the employment relationship has not irrevocably broken down (See Hirschfeld v Express Cartage Botswana (Pty) Ltd (IC 67/96), unreported.
+It can only be considered where the termination was found to be unlawful or motivated on the grounds of sex, trade union membership, trade union activity, the lodging of a complaint or a grievance, or religious, tribal or political affiliation, or where the employment relationship has not irrevocably broken down (See Catherine Hirschfield v Express Cartage Botswana Pty Ltd. IC 67/96).